History of Thailand (1932–1973): Post-war Thailand (1946–1957)

-Democratic elections
+January 1946 democratic elections

 Democratic elections were subsequently held in January 1946.
 These were the first elections in which political parties were legal, and Pridi's People's Party and its allies won a majority.
 In March 1946 Pridi became Siam's first democratically elected prime minister.
 In 1946, after he agreed to hand back the Indochinese territories occupied in 1941 as the price for admission to the United Nations, all wartime claims against Siam were dropped and a substantial package of US aid was received.

-Accession of King Bhumibol Adulyadej (Rama IX)
+King Bhumibol Adulyadej

-In December 1945, the young King Ananda had returned to Siam from Europe, but in June 1946, he was found shot dead in his bed, under mysterious circumstances.
+In December 1945, the young King Ananda Mahidol had returned to Siam from Europe, but in June 1946, he was found shot dead in his bedroom under mysterious circumstances.
 Three palace servants were tried and executed for his murder, although there are significant doubts as to their guilt and the case remains both murky and a highly sensitive topic in Thailand today.
 The king was succeeded by his younger brother, Bhumibol Adulyadej, who became King Rama IX.
 In August, Pridi was forced to resign amid suspicion that he had been involved in the regicide.
 Without his leadership, the civilian government floundered, and in November 1947 the army, its confidence restored after the debacle of 1945, seized power.
 After an interim Khuang-headed government, in April 1948 the army brought Phibun back from exile and made him prime minister.
 Pridi, in turn, was driven into exile, eventually settling in Beijing as a guest of the People's Republic of China.

-Phibunsongkhram' Second Premiership
+Phibunsongkhram's second premiership

 Phibun's return to power coincided with the onset of the Cold War and the establishment of a communist regime in North Vietnam.
 He soon won the support of the US, beginning a long tradition of US-backed military regimes in Thailand (as the country was again renamed in July 1949, this time permanently).

 Once again political opponents were arrested and tried, and some were executed.
-During this time, several of the key figures in the wartime Free Thai underground, including Thawin Udom, Thawi Thawethikul, Chan Bunnak, and Tiang Sirikhanth, were eliminated in extra-legal fashion by the Thai police, run by Phibun's ruthless associate Phao Sriyanond.
+During this time, several of the key figures in the wartime Free Thai underground, including Thawin Udom, Thawi Thawethikul, Chan Bunnag, and Tiang Sirikhanth, were eliminated in extra-legal fashion by the Thai police, run by Phibun's ruthless associate Phao Siyanon.
 There were attempted counter-coups by Pridi supporters in 1948, 1949, and 1951, the second leading to heavy fighting between the army and navy before Phibun emerged victorious.
 In the navy's 1951 attempt, popularly known as the Manhattan Coup, Phibun was nearly killed when the ship where he was held hostage was bombed by the pro-government air force.